 What Should I Do if I Suffer a Chemical Eye Injury?

 Chemical injuries are some of the most commonly seen eye emergencies in our office.
 Chemical eye injuries can occur when your eye comes into contact with any product that contains chemicals, including cleaning products, aerosols, garden chemicals, and more.
 You could suffer a chemical eye injury by simply touching the chemicals and then touching your eyes.
 Eye burns can even be caused by cutting up hot pepper or onions and then touching your eyes before thoroughly washing your hands.

-To prevent any permanent damage to your vision, prompt treatment is essential and should be followed by a trip to your emergency department.
+To prevent any permanent damage to your vision, prompt treatment is essential and should be followed by a trip to your emergency eye care center.
 If you get chemicals in your eye, rinse your eyes immediately using cool tap water or bottled water for at least 15 minutes to remove as much chemical as possible.

 What Should I Do if I Get Something in My Eye?